joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 `default-query.php` will hold our post query and args for the intitial page load.
 We don't need JavaScript for this.

 **/javascript/**
 `posts-filter.js` will hold our Alpine.JS component.
-It's responsible for handling the category drop down and "load more" button.
+It's responsible for handling the category buttons and fetching and displaying posts.

 This guide assumes you understand how to enqueue JavaScript in WordPress.
 Whether you want to include Alpine.js via CDN or NPM is up to you.
 Hit those [docs](https://alpinejs.dev/essentials/installation){target="_blank"}!